SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Question:

-Ficus Imagine a situation like the paper's Figure 1, but in which only Site A updates file Foo.
+Ficus imagine a situation like the paper's Figure 1, but in which only Site A updates file Foo.
 What should Ficus do in that case when the partition is merged?
 Explain how Ficus could tell the difference between the situation in which both Site A and Site B update Foo, and the situation in which only Site A updates Foo.

 #### Answer: